Phantom Records

-Phantom Records was an Australian record store and independent record label established in 1978 by Dare Jennings and Jules R.B.
-Normington.
+Phantom Records was an Australian record store and independent record label established in 1978 on Pitt Street in Sydney.
 Phantom Records was one of Australia's first indie labels, and the store was known for its guerilla marketing strategies.

 History

 Phantom Records opened on 17 October 1978 as a record store on Pitt Street in Sydney.
-The store was opened by Jennings in partnership with former White Light Records staff Lee Taylor and John Foy.
-It began with ex-White Light stock and was fronted by a large window, emblazoned with the slogan "Phantom Records - The Big Beat in the Heart of the Vinyl Jungle".
+The store was opened by Dare Jennings, in partnership with former White Light Records staff Lee Taylor and John Foy.
+It began with ex-White Light stock and was fronted by a large window, emblazoned with the slogan "Phantom Records – The Big Beat in the Heart of the Vinyl Jungle".
 During its first months, Jules R. B. Normington, former manager of the import vinyl store Revolver Records and Australian punk band Radio Birdman, worked for the store from Los Angeles, sending rare 60's punk/psychedelic/garage/surf/mod/R&B/soul records to Sydney.

 Normington returned to Australia on 9 July 1979 to join Jennings as a managing partner of the store, and Phantom became a specialist store in "punk, soul, surf, psychedelic, sixties garage and nothing else".
 The store also employed Steve Stavrakis, later the founder of Waterfront Records.
 In late 1979, Normington and Jennings decided to launch a Phantom record label.
 Around the same time, John Foy was expanding the store's T-shirt printing business with posters.
 He named his poster range Skull Printworks.
 After spending most of 1980 in the US, Foy returned to Phantom T-shirts and continued with Skull Printworks, producing posters for a number of Phantom Records releases.
 Foy eventually left Phantom to join Red Eye Records, where he established his own independent label of the same name.

-On 30 April 1980, the Phantom label released its first single, "Face with No Name" by The Passengers, with "Cool in the Tube" by Surfside 6 following seven days later.
+On 30 April 1980 the Phantom label released its first single, "Face with No Name" by The Passengers, with "Cool in the Tube" by Surfside 6 following seven days later.
 Phantom Records went on to release the debut records of bands including the Hoodoo Gurus, Sunnyboys, Flaming Hands, Stephen Cummings, Machinations, The Kelpies, and an early EP by The Cockroaches.